ted-spence-avalara/developer-dot/_posts/2018-03-13-sendsales-poc.md

 ---
 layout: post
-title: Implementing a SendSales API
+title: Tax Rates API for SendSales
-description: Implementing a SendSales API
+description: Use the AvaTax API to get tax rates by zip code for SendSales, such as retail sales fulfilled from your warehouse
 date: 2018-03-23 15:00
 author: Robert Bronson
 comments: true